aminasalik26/HackerRankSolutionsSQL/README.md

 # HackerRankSQL

 Welcome to my **SQL Solutions Repository**!
 This repository contains my solutions to various SQL problems from HackerRank.
-Each solution is carefully crafted, thoroughly explained, and demonstrates my ability to write efficient and effective SQL queries.
+Each solution is carefully crafted and demonstrates my ability to write efficient and effective SQL queries.

 ## About This Repository

 This repository is a collection of my solutions to SQL problems from HackerRank.
 It showcases my ability to:
-- Write clean, efficient, and optimised SQL queries.
+- Write clean, efficient and optimised SQL queries.
 - Solve real world problems using SQL.
-- Understand and work with different types of SQL queries (e.g., filtering, sorting, aggregations, joins, etc.).
+- Understand and work with different types of SQL queries (e.g., WHERE, LIKE, ORDER BY, etc.).

 Each solution includes:
 - The problem statement.